-Before refitting cannon pinion a small amount of grease is applied to center arbor.
-The movement is then positioned on holding block so that center arbor is supported, care being taken to ensure that the center arbor is fully raised and the shoulder correctly located in the frame hole.
+Before refitting cannon pinion a small amount of grease is applied to centre arbor.
+The movement is then positioned on holding block so that centre arbor is supported, care being taken to ensure that the centre arbor is fully raised and the shoulder correctly located in the plate hole.